APPLYING TO MEDICAL SCHOOL

 A few things may affect how difficult you find the course:

 1. The duration of the programme: If you complete an accelerated programme, which is delivered over four years, you’re likely to find the demands greater than if you completed it over five years (the usual timescale for Standard Entry Medicine and offered for some Graduate Entry Medicine programmes).
-The four year course is more intense and delivered over a longer period within each academic year.
+The four-year course is more intense and delivered over a longer period within each academic year.

 How Much is Graduate Entry Medicine?